theothertomelliott/TEQuickPageViewController/README.md

 An extension of UIPageViewController to allow adding Views to a Page View directly in your Storyboard, **without any additional code**.

+Just create your Page View Controller in storyboard, add a few segues, and you have a working set of paged views.

 ![Pages in Storyboard](Screenshots/storyboard-example.png)

+TEQuickPageViewController supports Page Curl and Scroll transition types, as well as a two-page view with a Spine Location of "Mid".

 ![Curled Pages](Screenshots/curl-example.png)
 ![Scrolled Pages](Screenshots/scroll-example.png)

-TEQuickPageViewController supports Page Curl and Scroll transition types, as well as a two-page view with a Spine Location of "Mid".
+## Changes in this version

+Version 2 replaces the identifier-based method of linking views with a set of custom segues, to allow you to see the relationship between your controller and pages at a glance.

+If moving from version 1, you will need to add segues as detailed in the setup instructions below.

 ## Installing